FluffyHydraZ/D-D-Site/README.md

 # D-D-Site
-This is a website for the players in my D&amp;D campaign: Sea of Treason.
+This is a website for my players participating in the Tyranny of Dragons Campaign